 This module provides the knowledge and critical understanding of reward management and you will critically evaluate current reward theories and practices.
 You will develop the skills required to research and analyse reward within an organisational context, and to present findings and recommendations to senior management.
 The module aims to give you credibility in the subject of reward, so you can join, or progress further, in the HR profession.

-This module aims to explore the practical aspects of recruitment, selection, employee retention and dismissal, and equip you with the knowledge and skills required for resourcing and talent management within a global context.
-It will also discuss diversity management, employer branding, work–life balance initiatives, and innovative approaches to job design, in the context of resourcing and talent management.
-You will reflect critically on theory and practice from an ethical and professional standpoint and will provide opportunities for applied learning and continuous professional development.
+The main aim of this module is to explore the practical and aspects of recruitment, selection, employee retention and dismissal, and equip you with the knowledge and skills required for resourcing and talent management within a global context.
+The module will also discuss diversity management, employer branding, work–life balance initiatives and innovative approaches to job design, in the context of resourcing and talent management.
+The module will enable you to reflect critically on theory and practice from an ethical and professional standpoint and will provide opportunities for applied learning and continuous professional development.

 You can find more information about this course in the programme specification.
 Module and programme information is indicative and may be subject to change.